core-wg/oscore/draft-ietf-core-object-security.md

 5. Format the OSCORE message according to {{protected-fields}}.
 The OSCORE option is added (see {{outer-options}}).

-6. Store the attribute-value pair (Token, \{Security Context, PIV\}) in order to be able to find the Recipient Context and the request_piv from the Token in the response.
+6. Store the attribute-value pair (Token, \{Security Context, Partial IV\}) in order to be able to find the Recipient Context and the request_piv from the Token to verify the response.

 ## Verifying the Request {#ver-req}